Freely adding one layer of quantifiers to a Boolean doctrine: The case with equality (``nothing changes'')

-\begin{corollary}[{\cite[Corollary~A.12]{AbbadiniGuffanti}}] The forgetful functor from the category of elementary first-order Boolean doctrines over a small base category to the category of elementary Boolean doctrines over a small base category has a left adjoint. \end{corollary}
+\begin{corollary}[{\cite[Cor.~6.18]{AbbadiniGuffanti}}] The forgetful functor from the category of elementary first-order Boolean doctrines over a small category to the category of elementary Boolean doctrines over a small category has a left adjoint. \end{corollary}

-\begin{example}[{\cite[Example~A.20]{AbbadiniGuffanti}}] Let $\mathcal{T}$ be a universal theory in a first-order language with equality.
-Let $\LT_ = ^\mathcal{T}\colon\ctx\op\to\BA$ be the syntactic doctrine of $\mathcal{T}$ as in \cref{fbf=} and $\LT^\mathcal{T}_{=,0}$ be the subfunctor of $\LT_=^\mathcal{T}$ consisting of quantifier-free formulas modulo $\T$.
+\begin{example}[{\cite[Example~6.19]{AbbadiniGuffanti}}] Let $\mathcal{T}$ be a universal theory in a first-order language $(\F,\mathbb{P})$ with equality.
+Let $\LT_ = ^\mathcal{T}\colon\Ctx_\F\op\to\BA$ be the syntactic doctrine of $\mathcal{T}$ as in \cref{fbf=} and $\LT^\mathcal{T}_{=,0}$ be the subfunctor of $\LT_=^\mathcal{T}$ consisting of quantifier-free formulas modulo $\T$.
 Let $i\colon\LT^\mathcal{T}_{=,0}\to\LT_=^\mathcal{T}$ be the componentwise inclusion.
-Then $(\id_{\ctx},i)\colon\LT^\mathcal{T}_{=,0}\hookrightarrow\LT_=^\mathcal{T}$ is a quantifier completion of $\LT^\mathcal{T}_{=,0}$. \end{example}
+Then $(\id_{\Ctx_\F},i)\colon\LT^\mathcal{T}_{=,0}\hookrightarrow\LT_=^\mathcal{T}$ is a quantifier completion of $\LT^\mathcal{T}_{=,0}$. \end{example}

 In the case with equality, the notion of a universal ultrafilter does not need any adjustment.
 Indeed, universal ultrafilters of elementary Boolean doctrines still capture the classes of universally valid formulas in some model that preserves equality.
 To prove this, we can piggyback on the results where we don't have equality.
 The key idea for this piggybacking is that, whenever I have a model that does not necessarily respect equality (so that equality is interpreted as an equivalence relation, but not necessarily as the identity), we can obtain a propositional model that preserves the equality by modding out modulo the equivalence relation in which the equality is interpreted.